ZishuoYang/UT-Backplane-mapping/README.md

 to design the LHCb UT backplane.

 * `AltiumNetlistGen.py`: This script takes 3 YAML files and write the reformatted list to `output/`.
-All MS Excel files are located under `input/`; one of them describes connections from PT connectors point-of-view (`PT- DCB`); another from DCB; the third one includes break-out boards pin assignments.
+All YAML files are located under `input/`;
+  one of them describes connections from PT connectors point-of-view (`PT- DCB`); another from DCB; the third one includes break-out boards pin assignments.
 * `NetlistCheck.py`: This scripts takes Altium-exported netlists (under `input/netlists`) and check if these netlists fully implements connections